-This Statement of Investment Principles ("SIP") sets out the policy of the Trustee of Interserve Trustees Limited ("the Trustee") on various matters governing decisions about the investments of the Interserve Section of the Interserve Pension Scheme ("the Section"), a Defined Benefit ("DB") Scheme.
-This SIP replaces the previous SIP dated November 2020.
+This Statement of Investment Principles ("SIP") sets out the policy of Interserve Trustees Limited ("the Trustee") on various matters governing decisions about the investments of the Landmarc Section of the Interserve Pension Scheme ("the Section"), a Defined Benefit ("DB") Scheme.
+This SIP replaces the previous SIP dated July 2022.

-The SIP is designed to meet the requirements of Section 35 (as amended) of the Pensions Act 1995 ("the Act"), the Occupational Pension Schemes (Investment) Regulations 2005 (as amended) (the "Investment Regulations") and the Pension Regulator's guidance for defined benefit pension schemes (March 2017) and the Occupational Pension Schemes (Charges and Governance) Regulations 2015.
+The SIP is designed to meet the requirements of Section 35 (as amended) of the Pensions Act 1995 ("the Act"), the Occupational Pension Schemes (Investment) Regulations 2005 (as amended) and the Pension Regulator's guidance for defined benefit pension schemes (March 2017) and the Occupational Pension Schemes (Charges and Governance) Regulations 2015.

 This SIP has been prepared after obtaining and considering written professional advice from LCP, the Section's investment adviser, whom the Trustee believes to be suitably qualified and experienced to provide such advice.
-The Trustee has consulted with the Principal Employer (Interserve Group Holdings Limited) in producing this SIP.
-All other employers for the purposes of the Investment Regulations have nominated the Principal Employer to act on their behalf in the consultation process.
+The Trustee has consulted with the Principal Employer (Landmarc Support Services Ltd) in producing this SIP.

-The Trustee will review this SIP from time to time and, after receiving formal advice as required by section 36 of the Act, will amend it as appropriate.
+The Trustee will review this SIP from time to time and, with the help of its advisers, will amend it as appropriate.
 These reviews will take place as soon as practicable after any significant change in investment policy and at least once every three years.